allan-tulane/sp25-recitation-04-mauuribe/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+The problem is that updating the shared counts dictionary creates a data race, where multiple processors could try to read, update, and write the same key at the same time, causing conflicts and wrong results.

+In parallel computing, we must avoid shared mutable state like a single counts dictionary being updated by many threads at once.
+MapReduce solves this by avoiding shared updates: mapping separately first, then grouping, then reducing safely in parallel.

 ## Part 2: Sentiment analysis